Arcadia-Science/arcadia-computational-training/docs/workshops/20231006-github-hacktoberfest/lesson.md

 ### Finding work that needs to be completed: issues, pull requests, and repo searches

-The contributor guidlines document often details how new contributors can find work that needs to be done.
+The contributor guidelines document often details how new contributors can find work that needs to be done.
 Often times, projects use [GitHub **Issues**](https://github.com/features/issues) to document work that needs to be completed.
 When a project is accepting external contributions, they often use issue labels to highlight work that can be done by anyone.
 Common labels include "good first issue," "good second issue," and "help wanted," but these labels can vary a lot by project.